 So then, is he not going about notifying the townspeople of those tomorrow prices?

 Of course, some common sense has to be used.
 Now, whether この, その, あの, and どの can attach to these words is yet another question that has been touched on a little here.
 It all depends on whether the time phrase has demonstrative properties.

 This every year X

 Why is this bad in both languages?
 You have two demonstrative elements.
-This is a no go.
-And, this property explains why you couldn't add them easily to words like 今日 without enough context to allow its usage.
+This property explains why you can't add them easily to words like 今日 without enough context to allow its usage.